-Catalan separatists march, demand release of jailed leaders
+Huge rally in Barcelona to demand jailed separatists go free

-BARCELONA, Spain (AP) — Thousands of Catalan separatists are rallying in downtown Barcelona to demand the release of high-profile secessionist leaders being held in pre-trial detention.
+BARCELONA, Spain (AP) — Hundreds of thousands of Catalan separatists rallied in downtown Barcelona on Sunday to demand the release of high-profile secessionist leaders being held in pre-trial detention.

-Sunday’s demonstration is organized by pro-independence grassroots groups, the National Catalan Assembly and Omnium, whose presidents are among the nine separatists in prison awaiting trial on their role in last year’s failed breakaway bid by the northeastern Spanish region.
+Protesters waved Catalan separatist flags behind a huge banner that read “for rights and liberties, for democracy and unity, we want them back home!”

-Spain’s two leading labor unions support the protest despite the complaints from some members who don’t want secession for Catalonia.
+The demonstration was organized by two pro-independence grassroots groups, the National Catalan Assembly and Omnium, whose presidents are among the nine separatists in prison awaiting trial for their roles in last year’s failed breakaway bid by the northeastern Spanish region.

-The secession movement in the wealthy region has plunged Spain into its deepest institutional crisis in decades.
-Pro-independence parties retained a slim majority in the regional parliament after an election in December.
+The regional chapters of Spain’s two leading labor unions, along with other civil society groups, supported the protest despite the complaints from some members who don’t want secession for Catalonia.
+Barcelona police said 315,000 people participated in the protest.

 Most Read Nation & World Stories